 During these uncertain times, many of us are reaching out for the necessary supplies to look out for health and our loved ones.

 However, companies are capitalizing on the consumer frenzy and panic, creating uncertified and poor quality products to profit from high demand.
 Here are the most common and major tactics we’re seeing a growing amount of businesses use.

-Companies are profiting as much as possible selling coronavirus protection items, only to disappear as quickly as they came.
+Companies are profiting as much as possible selling a wide range of coronavirus-related products, only to disappear as quickly as they came.
 The chances of receiving your products as promised are slim.

 Do not buy medical products from any unknown and unauthorized sites.
-If you have any doubt, with red flags such as improper use of grammar and spelling, do your research: Check privacy seals and certifications, as well as online reviews.
+If you have any doubt, with red flags such as improper use of grammar/spelling, do your research: Check privacy seals and certifications, as well as online reviews.

 Before buying from any site claiming to sell coronavirus protective gear, please check CDC recommendations.
 We explain the recommendations on what to get in our guide.
 We’ll also be flagging reported sites on respective reviews pages to stop more consumers from losing money during this difficult time.

 According to the FTC report, over 5,000 people have reported COVID-19 health scams related to diet products, centers, and plans.
 While some vitamins and supplements have shown potential benefits in COVID-19 research trials, many unauthorized companies are falsely claiming their products can treat coronavirus.
 Learn more with our guide to the latest research on vitamins and supplements during COVID-19 and how to avoid false claims.

 Unauthorized Test Kits